micro-ROS/micro-ROS.github.io/_docs/concepts/build_system/external_build_systems/index.md

 ## micro-ROS module for Zephyr

-The [micro-ROS module for Zephyr](https://github.com/micro-ROS/micro_ros_zephyr_module) allows to integrate micro-ROS as a module in a Zephyr RTOS project.
-This component allows the user to integrate the micro-ROS API and utilities in an already created Zephyr RTOS project just by cloning or copying a folder.
+The [micro-ROS module for Zephyr](https://github.com/micro-ROS/micro_ros_zephyr_module) allows to integrate micro-ROS as a module in a Zephyr-based project.
+In detail, it enables to integrate the micro-ROS API and utilities in an existing Zephyr project just by cloning or copying a folder.

 The procedure for configuring the built micro-ROS library is based in `colcon.meta`.
 For more details visit the [Github repository](https://github.com/micro-ROS/micro_ros_espidf_component).